 Equitable Mediation enables you to have a child-focused divorce.

 Divorce with kids has many challenges.
 But one of them doesn’t have to be creating your parenting plan agreement.

 You may no longer be husband and wife, but you’ll always be mom and dad.

 So if you love your children and want to put their needs first, do the smart thing and mediate your divorce out of court with Equitable Mediation.

 If you and your spouse have both agreed to divorce and want to use mediation - an alternative dispute resolution process, take the next step and book an initial meeting for the two of you.

-You can mediate with us if you or your spouse lives in New Jersey, Illinois, Pennsylvania, New York or California.
+You can mediate with us if you or your spouse lives in New Jersey, Illinois, Pennsylvania, New York, California or Washington State.